 In this example, the goal is to investigate whether two persons are siblings or unrelated.
 To that end, we consider the DNA profile of a person as a `trace measurement' of the DNA of their parents.
-Thus, the population sources is the population of pairs of man and women (assumed to be always unrelated to each other), and sources give rise to measurements in the form of a DNA profile of a child of theirs.
-This model is well understood: sources are described by a population genetically obtained probability distribution on the DNA profiles of persons in the general population, and children are obtained by Mendelian inheritance (perhaps enriched with a mutation model).
+Thus, the population of sources is the population of pairs of man and women (assumed to be always unrelated to each other), and sources give rise to measurements in the form of a DNA profile of a child of theirs.
+This model is well understood: DNA-profiles of parents are described by a probability distribution on the DNA profiles of persons in the general population, and children are obtained by Mendelian inheritance (perhaps enriched with a mutation model).

-Now, suppose we have two individuals $X$ and $Y$ that are alleged siblings.
+Now, suppose we have two individuals $X$ and $Y$ who are either siblings or unrelated.
 Write $H_0$ for the hypothesis that they are full siblings, and $H_1$ for the hypothesis that they are unrelated.
-There are several types of measurements we could have: $e_x$ (the DNA profile of $X$), $e_y$ (the DNA profile of $Y$), and, say, $\theta_x$ (the DNA profiles of the parents of $X$).
+Since we assume that these two hypotheses are exhaustive (i.e., have total probability equal to one), this example directly connects to Section \ref{sec_first}.
+Furthermore, we assume the following types of measurements: $e_x$ (the DNA profile of $X$), $e_y$ (the DNA profile of $Y$), and, say, $\theta_x$ (the DNA profiles of the parents of $X$).